 - Check for any sanctions against involved individuals or organisations.

-If a client is not forthcoming about requested information, or wants to avoid complying with due diligence process, this can be a warning sign of illegal activity.
+- If a client is not forthcoming about the requested information or wants to avoid complying with the due diligence process, this can be a warning sign of illegal activity.

 Due diligence is a cornerstone of the UK’s fight against money laundering.
-Companies having enhanced due diligence processes, and the right to perform them, allows for a greater level of protection for our economy.
+Companies having enhanced due diligence processes and the right to perform them allow for stronger protection for our economy.

 All anti-money laundering procedures and processes must be thoroughly documented and available to present to investigators if needed.